 What is time?

 Simplistically, time is the 4th dimension in our Universe, along with the three spatial dimensions of length, width, and height.
 You could say that time exists so that everything doesn't happen at once.
 A universe without time wouldn't be a particularly exciting place to live.
 Time provides separation of events and allows cause and effect to be determined.
 So that's time sorted, right?
 Err, no. Not really.
 Physicists and philosophers are still debating the exact nature of time and how it behaves to this very day.

-Fortunately for us, as long as we measure two times in the same inertial frame of reference (a little bit of relativity there), our time duration calculator will work just fine, without knowing exactly what time is.
+Fortunately for us, as long as we measure two times in the same inertial frame of reference (a little bit of relativity there, time dilation calculator will help you grasp the concept), our time duration calculator will work just fine, without knowing exactly what time is.

 How to use the elapsed time calculator?

 The elapsed time calculator is in the first part of the calculator, found at the top.
 Enter a start time and an end time, and you will see the duration between those two times.
 By default, you can enter the times in hours, minutes, and seconds.
 However, if you click on the units, you can select other time units to suit your needs.

 Note that you can enter any two times in this section of the calculator (as long as the end elapsed time is more than the start elapsed time), and there are no restrictions imposed by the 12- or 24-hour time formats.
 Though if you are interested in the duration between two clock times, the next section of the calculator is just for you.